Running genoPlotR from a command-line interface

 How should the dna_seg files supplied by

---seg_files
+--seg_files be

 read?
-Must be one of: all
+Must be one of: all, ids,

-- all: Read all dna_seg files provided. - ids: Read
+fast - all: Read all dna_seg files provided. - ids: Read

-only the dna_seg files mentioned in the --ids
+only the dna_seg files mentioned in the --ids file, using

-column. - fast: Only allowed when making a
+the seg_label column. - fast: Only allowed when making a

 regional plot using blastp or DIAMOND.
 After reading in a dna_seg, an